sfomuseum/docker-sfomuseum-placeholder/README.md

 4. Wait - it will take some time to do its thing
 5. You should end up with a DNS name for the Elastic Load Balancer where you can find your web app

+To tear it all down you can do:

+    $ cdk destroy

 ## See also

 * https://geocode.earth/blog/2019/almost-one-line-coarse-geocoding